Music through generations

 “While we may have choirs within our churches…., the congregation of a church is the ultimate choir, and it is without auditions – everyone can be in it and should be in it.”

 “Your voice may not be of professional standard, but it is of confessional standard.”Keith and Kristym Getty, Sing!
 Worship Transforms Your LIfe, Family, and Church

-At FPC, our worship includes a variety of music styles and leadership, but the most important elements of our music comes from our congregation.
+At FPC, the most important elements of our music comes from our congregation.
 We invite all those participating to worship freely in spirit and truth.
 Please feel free to stand up or sit down, raise your hands or not raise your hands.
 Just come, Worship the Lord.
 And be the church.

 Information for volunteers: Director of Music Louellen Myer [email protected] or call the church office.

 Celestial Bells: Wednesday 4:00 – 5:00 in the Bell Room

 Chancel Choir: Wednesday 5:30 – 7:00 in the Choir Room

 Praise Team: Wednesday 5:30 – 7:00 in the Sanctuary